Alexander Bugera: Career

 Bugera was born in Amberg.
 He came through Bayern Munich's youth team, and was promoted to the reserve team in 1997.
 He was the team's top scorer in the 1997–98 with nine goals, and earned a call-up to the first-team, making his debut as a substitute for Mehmet Scholl in a Bundesliga match against Werder Bremen in April 1998.
 He scored a further ten goals for the reserves in the first half of the following season, and made two more first-team appearances, before joining MSV Duisburg on loan in January 1999.
 He made thirteen appearances for Duisburg in the second half of the season, scoring once, as the club finished in a respectable 8th place in the Bundesliga.
-Despite having left Bayern Munich's reserves half way through the season, he still finished as the team's top scorer, for the second year in a row.
+Despite having left Bayern Munich's reserves halfway through the season, he still finished as the team's top scorer, for the second year in a row.

 His loan spell at Duisburg was extended by a year, but his second season with the club proved to be less successful: he only made twelve appearances (again scoring once), and Duisburg finished at the bottom of the table.
 He then went on loan again, joining Bayern's near-neighbours SpVgg Unterhaching.

 Bugera's first season at Unterhaching was similarly disappointing – he made only seven appearances, without scoring, and suffered another relegation as the club finished 16th in the Bundesliga.
 He remained on loan with the club for the 2001–02 season, however, now in the 2.
 Bundesliga, and made 25 appearances (scoring four goals), but couldn't prevent Unterhaching from a second consecutive relegation, to the third-tier Regionalliga Süd.

 Bugera returned to FC Bayern for the 2002–03 season, and went back into the reserve team where he was now a relatively experienced player alongside Philipp Lahm, Christian Lell and Bastian Schweinsteiger, who were just starting their careers.
 At the end of the season he left Bayern permanently to sign for MSV Duisburg, who were now in the 2.
 Bundesliga.